-This article aims to explain the importance of interoperability in healthcare information technology and some methods for its smooth and effective implementation.
-It also includes references to Onix-Systems’ experience building healthcare apps.
+It also includes references to Onix’s experience building healthcare apps.
 Whether you are a healthcare business or a MedTech startup, it’s worthy of your attention.

 Interoperability generally refers to the ability of disparate hardware, software, applications, databases, and other computer systems to connect, communicate, and share each other’s data without any restrictions, to interpret that data similarly so that it becomes information, and to use that information.